A National Plan for Play

 A collaborative vision:

-Sector-driven and evidence-informed, this strategy will position Australia as a global leader in recognizing that play is essential to children's basic developmental and health needs as well as having intrinsic value as a critical element of childhood, centred on a rights based approach to access and acceptance.
+Sector-driven and evidence-informed, this strategy will position Australia as a global leader in recognising play as essential to children's developmental and health needs and a critical element of childhood, centred on a rights based approach to access and acceptance.

 Together, we can ensure that every Australian child—regardless of postcode, ability, or circumstance—has access to the play opportunities they need and deserve.